Want to make your bourbon taste even better—without spending a penny more on it?

 See?
 It’s easier than you might have thought.
 Now get to your bourbon shelf, pick a bottle—or two—fill a glass(es) and find some of the foods mentioned above.

-Make notes of what you like and don’t and share some of your favorite combos with us in the comments section below.
+Note what you like and don’t, and share some of your favorite combos with us in the comments section below.